-Clinical trial evidence shows to facitinib plus conventional DMARDs is more effective than conventional DMARDs alone for treating moderate and severe active rheumatoid arthritis that has not responded adequately to conventional or biological DMARDs.
+Clinical trials showed baricitinib plus conventional disease-modifying antirheumatic drugs (DMARDs) to be more effective than conventional DMARDs alone for treating severe active rheumatoid arthritis that has not responded adequately to conventional or biological DMARDs.
+Some trial evidence also suggests that in people who have not previously had DMARDs, baricitinib works as well when taken alone as it does when taken with conventional DMARDs.

-Clinical trial evidence also shows that tofacitinib plus methotrexate is not worse in effectiveness than the biological DMARD adalimumab plus conventional DMARDs in people whose disease has responded inadequately to conventional DMARDs.
-Because there are no trials comparing tofacitinib with other biological DMARDs, the company did an indirect comparison.
-This shows that tofacitinib works as well as most of the biological DMARDs which NICE has already recommended in this indication.
+Baricitinib plus conventional DMARDs was also shown to have similar effectiveness to the biological DMARD adalimumab in people whose disease has responded inadequately to conventional DMARDs.
+Because there are no trials which compare baricitinib with other biological DMARDs, the company did an indirect comparison.
+Baricitinib was shown to work as well as most of the biological DMARDs which NICE has already recommended in this indication.

-Based on the health-related benefits and costs compared with conventional and biological DMARDs, tofacitinib plus conventional DMARDs is recommended as a cost-effective treatment for severe active rheumatoid arthritis, in line with previous recommendations in NICE technology appraisal guidance on:
+Based on the health-related benefits and costs compared with conventional and biological DMARDs, baricitinib plus conventional DMARDs was recommended as a cost-effective treatment, in line with previous recommendations in NICE technology appraisal guidance on:

-- baricitinib - certolizumab pegol (after a TNF-alpha inhibitor) - adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, tocilizumab and abatacept (after conventional DMARDs) - tocilizumab - golimumab (after DMARDs) - adalimumab, etanercept, infliximab, rituximab and abatacept (after a TNF-alpha inhibitor).
+- certolizumab pegol (after a TNF-alpha inhibitor) - adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, tocilizumab and - abatacept (after conventional DMARDs) - tocilizumab - golimumab (after DMARDs) - adalimumab, etanercept, infliximab, rituximab and abatacept (after a TNF-alpha inhibitor).